 The current format of the tour is quite contemplative, so the ride takes on average a minimum of 1 hour.
 The visitor will go through a souvenir shop and will be placed in a setting with buildings that honor the Jesuit Missions, where you can watch a memorial projection on the trailhead Cabeza de Vaca, and afterwards you can contemplate the Brazilian Three Frontiers Landmark, and the beauty of nature where the Iguaçu River finds the Paraná River.
 In the late afternoon the landscape is completed with a beautiful sunset.

 For prices and rates information, visit the official website.
-The opening hours of the new Marco is from 4pm to 10pm.

 – The entrance ticket is paid and there is a new visitation schedule